 Last year was a tough one for most businesses, but for cybercriminals it was one of the best yet.

-According to data released Friday by the U.S. Federal Bureau of Investigation’s Internet Crime Complaint Center (IC3), victims reported total losses of $559.7 million in 2009, more than double the tally for 2008.
+data released Friday by the U.S. Federal Bureau of Investigation’s Internet Crime Complaint Center (IC3), victims reported total losses of $559.7 million in 2009, more than double the tally for 2008.

 The most frequently reported scam was one that used the FBI’s own name to try and trick victims into handing over cash or sensitive information.
 One such scam involved an e-mail claiming to be from FBI Deputy Director John Pistole.
 Here the scammers tried to trick people into paying bogus fees in order to receive an even larger sum of money, a payout that never arrives.